Edelrid Sendero Review

 Our Analysis and Test Results

-The Sendero is a newly released harness by Edelrid in the winter/spring of 2020.
+The Sendero was released by Edelrid in the winter/spring of 2020.
 This harness is designed for alpine climbing, but in fact, works very well for any style of climbing.
 We tested it frequently while sport climbing in Greece and thought it worked great.
 In particular, the waist belt and leg loops have dual strips of webbing inside and are padded with 3D mesh that does an effective job of dispersing the weight of a climber when they are hanging, falling, or belaying.

 We also think that the feature set on this harness is nearly perfect, more so than any other harness we have worn, and these features do an excellent job of making it applicable for any style of climbing, while also not limiting it from any others — a rare achievement.
 While we have other harnesses that we prefer for specific purposes, such as sport climbing or for long trad climbs, we think this harness covers the entire range better than any other, and is, therefore, an optimal choice if you only want one harness to do everything.